connectscape/Makurhini/README.md

 ![LOGO\_MAKHURINI](https://user-images.githubusercontent.com/30152793/79033305-ce8c2280-7b72-11ea-8df7-b8b48409b818.png)

-The goal of Makurhini is to provide a set of functions to estimate landscape fragmentation and connectivity metrics
+The goal of Makurhini (Connect in Purépecha language) is to provide a set of functions to estimate landscape fragmentation and connectivity metrics

 ## Installation